Black Friday Walmart deals available now: $99 AirPods, $230 Apple Watch SE, $49 Instant Pot and more

 DEALS HAPPENING NOW

-The Roku Ultra LT Streaming Media Player will be on sale for $48 from Nov.
-7 to 8.
+The Roku Ultra LT Streaming Media Player is on sale for $48.

 Cordless stick vacuums are all the rage these days, but they're far from perfect.
 Many are underpowered and run only as long as the battery lasts, which is often not enough time to clean the whole house.
 The Shark Navigator Upright Vacuum, in contrast, is a corded upright that has a self-cleaning brushroll for pet hair and fur pickup, integrated anti-allergen seals and a HEPA filter that traps 99.9% of dust allergens.